-Yao Yao is a doctoral candidate in Human Sciences with a specialization in Child Development and Early Childhood Education at the University of Nebraska-Lincoln, graduating in December 2024.
-Her research focuses on early childhood science learning, emphasizing empowering parents to support their children's education at home.
-Her dissertation examines the impact of Elaborative Conversation Strategies (ECS) on enhancing parents' science talk quality in home learning environments, with a focus on families from low-income backgrounds who may lack access to science-rich resources like museums or zoos.
+Dr. Yao Yao (she/her) earned her PhD in Human Sciences with a specialization in Child Development and Early Childhood Education from the University of Nebraska-Lincoln.
+Her research focuses on early childhood science learning, with an emphasis on empowering parents to support their children's education at home.
+Her dissertation investigated the impact of Elaborative Conversation Strategies (ECS) on enhancing parents' science talk quality in home learning environments, particularly among families from low-income backgrounds who may have limited access to science-rich resources such as museums or zoos.
 By equipping parents with effective conversational strategies and science content knowledge, her work aims to make science learning more accessible and engaging for young children.
-Yao also has extensive experience in quantitative research, national data reporting, and program evaluation, contributing to her expertise in early childhood education and parental engagement.
+Yao also has extensive experience in quantitative research, national data reporting, and program evaluation, further contributing to her expertise in early childhood education and parental engagement.
 Recommender: Soo-Young Hong